 UC San Diego Extension

-The employment outlook for translators over the next eight years is excellent, with an expected increase of 29% overall (learn more from the U.S. Bureau of Labor and Statistics).
+The employment outlook for translators over the next decade is very good, with an expected increase of 17% overall (learn more from the U.S. Bureau of Labor and Statistics).

 Our programs are designed for individuals who are already bilingual in Spanish and English.
 This signifies written fluency, and an ability to complete college-level studies in both languages.
 To be admitted, students must complete an entrance exam: a written assessment of vocabulary, reading comprehension, and spelling in both languages.
 All students who pass the entrance exam are eligible to enroll in either program.